Medallion Architecture: A complete Guide

 Scalability

-Clear separation of responsibilities
+Clear separation of concerns

-Best Practices for Medallion Architecture
+Best Practices in Medallion Architecture

 Do not apply business rules in Bronze

-Use columnar data formats
+Use columnar formats

-Version schemas by layer
+Version schemas per layer

-Monitor data quality in Silver
+Monitor quality in Silver

 Document metrics in Gold

-When Should You Use Medallion Architecture?
+When to Use Medallion Architecture?

-Use Medallion Architecture when:
+Use the Medallion Architecture when:

-You have multiple data sources
+There are multiple data sources

 Governance is critical